Beloth/Ostston-Work/Notes/Next Session.md

     * Notice a stand off between 2 of the groups which another larger group of arms men break up
     * The thugs have been brought in by various merchant and craftsmen guilds to protect their property.
 The Armsmen where brought in my several Lords (mainly Tanafrey) to booster the guard.
     * Temple guards brought in to protect temple land.
+* Passive perception dc12
+  * People are casting distrustful looks at the party.
+  * Aimed at Kairon.
 * Seek out Major Tharin of the guard
   * He is the 2nd in charge of the guard here in Ostston.
 Usually found at the Guard Headquarters (9 on map)
   * He will take the "evidence"
   * Has been informed of the death of Lord Greynoot.

+#### Rumours

+* Devil worship
+* Banditry on the rise
+* People have started hoarding and so prices are rising

 ##### Bar fight

 * Thugs take a dislike to Kairon due to him being a Tiefling